 Ordering through a dealer enables you to talk to real people about the product and ask questions ahead of making a purchasing decision.
 Our dealer’s prices are often better than on our website.
 Our dealers can generally get your products faster than purchasing direct through our website.
 Some dealers may display products in their store so you can actually sit on the suspension seat and see how it works, prior to purchasing.
-Also, many of our dealers stock product, so you can walk away with your new S5 Suspension Module.
+Also, some of our dealers stock product, so you can walk away with your new S5 Sentinel Suspension Module.

-Yes, every boat should have one pump onboard, regardless of how many SHOCKWAVE S5s are installed.
+Yes, every boat should have one pump onboard, regardless of how many SHOCKWAVE S5 Sentinels are installed.
 You will need the pump to adjust the pressure at set-up, and the pump will need to be used if an occupant much heavier or lighter than the primary occupant (more than a 50lbs difference) is using it.
-Also, the pressure should be checked every year and the S5 may need to be adjusted slightly.
+Also, the pressure should be checked every year and the S5 Sentinel may need to be adjusted slightly.

-Cast aluminum with 316 stainless steel hardware.
+Marine grade cast aluminum with 316 stainless steel hardware.

-The maximum occupant weight for the S5 module is 250lbs [113kgs] on a vessel that sees maximum deck accelerations of 3g’s.
+The maximum occupant weight for the S5 Sentinel module is 250lbs [113kgs] on a vessel that sees maximum deck accelerations of 3g’s.
 For calmer waters and deck accelerations of less than 2g’s, a 300lb [136kg] occupant is acceptable.

 It offers 4” of vertical travel.